"Dec. 14, 2012 -- Drinking a glass of beet juice may have an immediate impact on lowering blood pressure, according to a new study.

 You should not use this medication if you are allergic to valsartan.

-To make sure you can safely take valsartan, tell your doctor if you have any of these other conditions:
+To make sure valsartan is safe for you, tell your doctor if you have any of these other conditions:

 - kidney disease;